What Is Price-To-Rent Ratio in Real Estate Investing?

 What Is a Price-To-Rent Ratio?

-The price-to-rent ratio is a financial metric real estate investors use when evaluating investment properties, such as single-family rentals (SFRs).
-It is calculated by dividing the house price by the annual gross rental income it can generate.
+The price-to-rent ratio is a financial metric real estate investors use when evaluating investment properties, such as single family rentals.
+It is calculated by dividing the house price by the annual gross rental income it can potentially generate.

 The ratio is an essential indicator for real estate investors because it provides insight into a given property’s potential return on investment (ROI).
 A lower ratio indicates that the property has good potential to generate long-term returns, while a higher ratio suggests that the property may not provide adequate returns over time.